saitho/semantic-release-gitea/README.md

 | `verifyConditions` | Verify the presence and the validity of the authentication (set via [environment variables](#environment-variables)) and the [assets](#assets) option configuration.                                                                     |
 | `publish`          | Publish a Gitea release, optionally uploading file assets.                                                                                                                           |
 | `addChannel`       | Update a Gitea release's `pre-release` field.                                                                                                                                        |

+This plugin is based on the [semantic-release GitHub plugin](https://github.com/semantic-release/github).
+Thanks to everyone who worked on that!

 ## Install